-Next we run vagrant up to build our new machine (or vagrant reload if you’re applying this to an existing machine).
+Next we run vagrant provision to apply these changes to our virtual machine.
 Once the machine has been built, we should now have the Mailcatcher interface visible at http://dev.machine.name:1080

 If you’re not using Vagrant, running the shell script on your local machine will result in Mailcatcher being visible at http://localhost:1080.